JasperBernaers/JasperBernaers/README.md

 - 👋 Hi, I’m @JasperM365, CTO at Synergics Belgium 🌍
 - 👀 I’m pasioned by Microsoft 365 and Azure to bring our customers in the Cloud connected world!
-- 💞️ I’m looking to collaborate on Microsoft 365 modernization tracks, sharing knownlegde super enthousiast to see how Modern Workplaces are designed in the world.
+- 💞️ I’m looking to collaborate on Microsoft 365 modernization tracks, sharing knowledge!
+Super enthousiast to see how Modern Workplaces are designed in the world.
+Also the softside, people change, fast implementation are super great topics to talk about.
 - 📫 MC2MC.be board member Of the Microsoft Cloud and Client Management Community #MC2MC
 - ✍ You will find my blog at https://JasperBernaers.com where I share my ideas of Modern Workplace.
 - 💯 Also feel free to read my blogs on https://www.linkedin.com/in/jasperbernaers/detail/recent-activity/posts/